-RIO DE JANEIRO-An increasing proportion of foreign music records over Brazilian recordings is alarming Brazilian artists, com-posers and disk jockeys.
+RIO DE JANEIRO-An increasing proportion of foreign music records over Brazilian recordings is alarming Brazilian artists, composers and disk jockeys.

 A television round table discussion by disk jockeys and composers had to be cut from the air because of the violence of feeling expressed.
-During the discussion, it was pointed out that the foreign recordings included U.K., French and eign music and artists to be played in Brazil.
-The bill never came up. played abroad.
-MAM Plans Are Delayed the acquisition of the representa-tion of a number of topline nonmusic names, among them comedians Sid James, Kenneth Connor, Dick Emery and Bruce Forsyth.
+During the discussion, it was pointed out that the foreign recordings included U.K., French and Italian as well as U.S. product.

-Italian as well as U.S. product.
-Brazilian composer Billy Blanco said that while he might have his inome reduced in Brazil, he was receiving royalties from his music of the 15 best selling single compacts in Rio de Janeiro carried foreign music by foreign artists.
+Brazilian composer Billy Blanco said that while he might have his inome reduced in Brazil, he was receiving royalties from his music played abroad.

+A sales survey showed that 12 of the 15 best selling single compacts in Rio de Janeiro carried foreign music by foreign artists.
+In Sao Paulo, 10 of the best selling 15 compacts were of foreign origin.